Hormonal imbalances are very common – why is this?

 During the forties there is a big variation in the hormonal production amongst different women.
-This is a time where the ovaries often start to slow down and generally produce less of the sex hormones.
-In particular ovulation may start to become irregular and less frequent, which reduces fertility and leads to progesterone deficiency.
+This is a time where the ovaries often start to slow down and generally produce less sex hormones.
+In particular, ovulation may start to become irregular and less frequent, which reduces fertility and leads to progesterone deficiency.
 This may result in irregular and/or heavy menstrual bleeding and increasingly severe premenstrual syndrome.
-Thankfully this is easily treated with natural progesterone and phyto-estrogenic herbs and foods.
+Thankfully, this is easily treated with natural progesterone and phyto-estrogenic herbs and foods.

 The best way to assess the relative benefits of HRT, is to look at the profile of a high risk menopausal woman who would generally do better with HRT, and a low risk menopausal woman in whom HRT is optional.

 - Menopause at age 50, plus or minus 5 years

 - No family history of cardiovascular disease before the age of 65

 - Good bone density as determined from a bone scan

 - Medium to heavy bone (skeletal) structure

 - A healthy nutrient-rich diet

 - Regular weight bearing exercise and aerobic exercise